suterma/Replayer/README.md

 Use the navigation features on the numeric keypad.

 ## Documentation
-See the [Leaflet](https://github.com/suterma/Replayer/raw/master/DOC/Leaflet%20v041.pdf) for an overview.
+See the [Leaflet](https://github.com/suterma/Replayer/raw/master/DOC/Leaflet%20v041.pdf) for an overview, or the [User Manual](https://github.com/suterma/Replayer/blob/master/DOC/User%20Manual%20v041.pdf) for detailed information.

 _Replayer_ is created by [codeministry.ch](https://codeministry.ch)